fklein82/tbs-blog-demo/README.md

-# Demo for TBS and TAP
+# My blog Demo for TBS and TAP

 This repo contains a simple blog that can be deployed as a TAP workload.